 What a Mini-Split Is and How It Works

-Here's how it works: the outdoor compressor distributes the refrigerant necessary for heat exchange throughout the coils and the air handler.
+Here's how it works: the outdoor compressor circulates the refrigerant necessary for heat exchange throughout the coils and the air handler.
 The indoor device draws in air from the room, cools or heats it over the coils and forces the conditioned air back into the room.

 Mini-Split vs. Central Air